Donald Trump Dismisses ‘Fake’ And ‘Lousy’ Impeachment Polls: ‘You’re Looking At The Wrong Polls’

 According to Democrats in the House of Representatives, Trump needs to be impeached because he used the power of his office to damage a political opponent’s campaign.
 According to an anonymous White House whistleblower, Trump pressured Ukrainian authorities to investigate former Vice President Joe Biden and his son, Hunter.

-Trump has denied any wrongdoing, arguing that the only reason he pressured Ukraine was because he wanted its government to investigate corruption.
+Trump has denied any wrongdoing, arguing that the only reason he pressured Ukraine was that he wanted its government to investigate corruption.
 Biden has been pushing back against the president’s allegations, claiming that Trump is only accusing him of corruption because he considers him to be a formidable opponent.

 According to most polls, Biden would beat Trump in 2020.